Do Salt Water Pools Need Chemicals? Complete Guide

 - Muriatic acid (hydrochloric acid) - Primary pH reducer for salt pools

 Most salt water pools require pH reduction 1-3 times per week during peak season.
-Test pH every 2-3 days and maintain levels between 7.4-7.6 for optimal chlorine efficiency and swimmer comfort.
+Test pH every 2-3 days and maintain levels between 7.4-7.6 for swimmer comfort and balanced water.

 Total Alkalinity Control